 - 6. Develop detailed site restoration designs for priority sites, taking into account public input and preferences. - 7.
-Execute on-the-ground restoration projects. - 8.
-Monitor water quality and habitat conditions before and after construction - 9.
+Execute on-the-ground restoration projects as identified under Paragraph 2 above. - 8.
+Monitor and evaluate habitat coverage, water quality, and habitat conditions before and after implementation. - 9.
 Compile and evaluate data to determine trends and to objectively measure project benefits and outcomes. - 10.
-Evaluate and implement needed design adjustments or maintenance needs, such as the need to replant certain areas or remove invasive species.
+Communicate results to watershed stakeholders and participating agencies.

 - 1. Restored wetland and estuarine habitats and functions. - 2.
 Improved protection of water quality and natural systems. - 3.
-Establishment of demonstration sites to promote additional implementation by private landowners and local governments
+Increased resiliency of estuarine habitats to anticipated sea level rise and extreme weather events. - 4.
+Establishment of demonstration sites to promote additional implementation by private landowners and local governments.